Solo Travellers

 Tucked between honey-hued hills and winding county lanes, the Cotswolds is best known for its postcard prettiness and slow-paced charm – but look a little closer and you’ll find something altogether more tantalising simmering beneath the surface.
 In recent years, this bucolic corner of the country has quietly become a magnet for a new wave of food pop-ups and roving culinary talents, bringing with them a deliciously offbeat energy.
 Pop up food restaurants are part of this flourishing scene.
 Now, these delights are expanding even further afield to Herefordshire and the Forest of Dean.
 Think open-fire feasts in hidden meadows, supper clubs in restored barns, and pizza vans parked beside ancient stone pubs and cool tap-rooms.
 Add a smattering of seasonal menus, farm-to-fork credentials, and a healthy dash of local spirit, and you’ve got scenes that are as warm and inviting as they are quietly innovative.

-Pig’s Pizzas, Cheltenham and Little Dean
+Pig’s Pizzas, Little Dean

 Browse properties near Pigs Pizzas here

-The Cotswold Guy, Bicester Village
+The Cotswold Guy, Temple Guiting

 The Beefy Boys, Hereford